History of the nude in art: Rococo

 An artist difficult to classify was Francisco Goya, an unsurpassed genius who evolved from Rococo to an expressionism of romantic spirit, but with a personality that gives his work a unique character, unparalleled in the history of art.
 His masterpiece in the nude genre is La maja desnuda (1797–1800), which he painted in parallel to La maja vestida (1802–1805), and which is one of the first nudes where pubic hair is clearly visible.
 It is one of the first cases of nudity not justified by any historical, mythological or religious theme, simply a naked woman, anonymous, whom we see in her intimacy, with a certain air of voyeurism.
 It is a proud, almost defiant nudity, the maja looks directly at us, with a mischievous, playful air, offering the sinuous beauty of her body to the delight of the viewer.
 Other nudes of the Aragonese genius in his early days are: Pietà (1774), Christ Crucified (1780), Psyche and Cupid (1798–1805) and Bandit stripping a woman (1798–1800).
-Later, due to his deafness, personal misfortunes, the weariness of court life, the horror of war, exile, loneliness, old age, and other factors, were influencing his personality and his work, which became more expressive, more introspective, with a strong satirical vein and a uglier aesthetic, highlighting the harshest and cruellest features of both people and the world around him.
+Later, due to his deafness, personal misfortunes, the weariness of court life, the horror of war, exile, loneliness, old age, and other factors, were influencing his personality and his work, which became more expressive, more introspective, with a strong satirical vein and an uglier aesthetic, highlighting the harshest and cruellest features of both people and the world around him.
 At this time, his nudes have a more dramatic character, sometimes pathetic, with deformed, rough bodies, as in The Witches' Kitchen (1797–1798), The Beheading (1800–1805), The Madhouse (1812–1819), The Bonfire (1812–1813) or the atrocious Saturn Devouring His Son (1819–1823).
 He then devoted himself more to engraving, a medium that allowed him to capture in an ideal way his tormented interior: in series such as Los desastres de la guerra (1810–1815) there are several nudes—although generally of corpses—as in Se aprovechan, Esto es peor and ¡Grande hazaña! ¡Con muertos!; or in Los caprichos (1799), where he undresses witches and other similar beings, as in ¡Miren qué graves!, Se repulen, ¡Quién lo creyera!, Sopla, Aguarda que te unten, Si amanece, nos vamos, Linda maestra, Allá va eso, ¿Dónde va mamá?, etc.